Can rabbits see in the dark?

 Rabbits could get cold in the dark if they don’t have a secure, well-insulated hutch.

 Check out these chicken coop heaters as they can also be used for keeping rabbits and other small animals warm as well.

 Can Rabbits See In The Dark?

-If out at night, a rabbit, or a group of rabbits, will be depending more on their sense of smell and hearing and on their sight.
+If out at night, a rabbit, or group of rabbits, will be more dependent on their sense of smell and hearing than on their sight.